Hyvve-Movement/docs/getting-started/quickstart.md

 To start contributing data and earning tokens on Hyvve:

-1. Visit the [Hyvve platform](https://hyvve.io) and click "Sign Up"
+1. Visit the [Hyvve platform](https://hyvve.io) and click "Launch App"
-2. Connect your wallet (MetaMask or other supported wallets)
+2. Connect your wallet (Razor or other supported wallets)
-3. Complete your profile setup by providing basic information

 ### 2. Browse Available Campaigns